Meet Our Testing Team

 Our testing team evaluated the Brooklyn Bedding Spartan for motion isolation, temperature neutrality, and other performance factors.
 To see their findings, check out the following video review.

-Tuck’s testing team conducted an extensive evaluation of the Brooklyn Bedding Spartan.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Brooklyn Bedding Spartan.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.